-The faculty is composed of twenty-nine teachers and officers, nearly all of whom are graduates of the best Northern and Eastern colleges.
-The teachers are all men of experience.
+The faculty is composed of sixteen men, nearly all of whom are graduates of the best Northern and Eastern colleges.
+All are experienced teachers.
 A number of officers live in the buildings with the cadets, and keep a watchful care over them at all times; they assist in the preparation of studies, in literary societies, and athletic sports, and do everything in their power to promote the general good of the cadets.